prometheusresearch/baseline-codebase/src/rex.about/README.rst

 This package exposes a RexAction type named ``about`` that will display the executing package's version, the versions of all the RexDB and non-RexDB Python packages in the environment, as well as the RexDB license.
-This action type takes the following properties:
+This action defines the following additional properties:

-``heading``
-    Changes the heading of the page.
-Optional.
-If not specified, displays "About this RexDB Application".

 ``overview``
     Sets the text that is displayed on the "Overview" tab, under the